Layer-One-Capital/react-shopify-app/PRODUCTION_SETUP.md

 ```

-8. Run this commands on server to handle SSL encryption
+8. Login to the server and run these commands on server to handle SSL encryption
 ```
 sudo apt-get install software-properties-common sudo add-apt-repository ppa:certbot/certbot